Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarket.md

 Returns the [total balance of options claimable](BinaryOption.md#totalclaimable) from the [current total of bids](BinaryOption.md#totalbids) on each side of the market.

-Note that due to rounding, these may not be exactly the quantities which are actually claimed in the end.
+Note that due to rounding, these may not predict exactly the quantities which will actually claimed in the end.
 Like [`claimableBids`](#claimablebids), this function still operates during the [bidding phase](#phase), but will not attain its correct value until bidding has ended.